-Smartscape are to adjust the lighting control system four hours four times during the defects and liability period to the satisfaction of the school.
+Smartscape Automation are to program the Dynalite lighting control system at practical completion to the satisfaction of the school.
+Smartscape Automation are to attend site for four hours four times during the defects and liability period to adjust the Dynalite lighting control system to the satisfaction of the school.